Biden Announces Vaccine Mandates For Large Employers, Federal Employees And Contractors, And Health Care Employers

 With respect to national employers, however, the Department of Labor does not interpret the law to cover employees who report to a physical location out of the state, even if the employer also has a location within Connecticut.

 The guidance also discusses what must be included in the wage range.
-Consistent with how “wages” are defined under Connecticut law, the Department of Labor states that, “[g]enerally, discretionary pay does not constitute wages,” and therefore, “such compensation is not required to be disclosed to an employee or applicant.”
+Consistent with how “wages” are defined under Connecticut law, the Department of Labor states that, “[g]enerally, discretionary pay does not constitute wages,” and therefore, “such compensation is not required to be disclosed to an employee or candidate.”
 Non-discretionary bonuses and commission plans must be disclosed as part of the wage range, however.

-Finally, the guidance reiterates that an applicant or employee may file a civil action within two years of the date of any alleged violation of the law.
+Finally, the guidance reiterates that an candidate or employee may file a civil action within two years of the date of any alleged violation of the law.
 Available remedies include compensatory damages, attorney’s fees and costs, punitive damages, and any other relief that a court deems “just and proper.”
 Additionally, any person who alleges a violation of the law may file a complaint with the Labor Commissioner.
-The Labor Commissioner may assess civil penalties against an employer but cannot seek damages for the applicant or employee if a violation is found.
+The Labor Commissioner may assess civil penalties against an employer but cannot seek damages for the candidate or employee if a violation is found.

 San Francisco Implements Expanded Vaccination Requirements